Sweet Potato Bubble Tea

 - 1 cup ice

-- Boil ¾ cup of water and brown sugar in a saucepan.
+- Cook tapioca balls.
+Boil ¾ cup of water and brown sugar in a saucepan.
 Add tapioca balls.Combine water and brown sugar in a saucepan and bring to a boil.
 Once you see big bubbles (2-4 minutes), add tapioca balls.
 Keep boiling for 8 more minutes on medium-high heat.
 Turn off heat and cool slightly, until tapioca balls are quite warm, but aren't too hot to eat.(Follow directions on your tapioca ball packaging if you're using a different brand than the one I’m using.)

 - Combine ice, water, milk, and purple sweet potato powder in a cocktail shaker.
 Shake 15 times.In a cocktail shaker, add the ice, ⅓ cup water, milk, then the purple sweet potato powder.
 The powder needs to be added at the very end.